jharrison00/Soft-252/README.md

 UML diagrams were created using easyUML and came out to be very unclear.

 To help with this problem I have seperated some of the design patterns used in this program into seperate individual UML diagrams to highlight small parts and relationships of the application.

+When logging on the password for all accounts will be "password".